stefanbund/MADSPortfolio/README.md

 [SlideDoc presentation]
 [Python notebooks]

-### TLocating Highly Covariant Commodity Trade Clusters
+### Locating Highly Covariant Commodity Trade Clusters
 I used python to discover affine clusters of tradeable commodities, and investigate how a major firm such as Citadel will use affine clusters of financial products to predict pricing.
 [SlideDoc presentation]
 [Python notebooks]